atoomnetmarc/IoT12/3d/README.md

 [STLs here](stl/).

-Use black M3x12 button head self tapping screws to connect part.
+Use 6 black M3x10 counter sunk self tapping screws for mounting the lid and the C14 power socket.

-Use 4 black M3x10 counter sunk self tapping screws to mount lid.
+Use 20 black M3x12 button head self tapping screws to mounting all other parts to the lid and the case.

 Use 4 12x12mm sticky feed on bottom of lid.